VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+05-10-2025<br>
+Re-thinking the strategy of the new channel like this could be a lead generation tool.

 03-10-2025<br>
 Posting to the other channel in parallel on infotainment, two out of five has traction. <br>
 Easy to give them what they want. <br>